loophp/collection/docs/pages/principles.rst

 Laziness
 --------

+``Collection`` is "lazy" by default. `Lazy evaluation`_, or call-by-need, is an evaluation strategy which delays the evaluation of an expression until its value is really needed.

+In Collection, the operations are executed on the input stream only when iterating over it or when using very specific operation like ``all`` or ``squash``.

 Behaviour
 ~~~~~~~~~

 ``Collection`` leverages PHP ``Generators`` and ``Closures`` to allow working with
 large data sets while using as little memory as possible.
-Operations benefit from
-`lazy evaluation`_, which means that even using multiple methods in succession
-will not have much impact on the program's runtime until the collection is iterated on, or
-a dedicated operation such as ``all`` or ``squash`` is used.
+Thanks to lazy evaluation,

-This feature allows us to work even with potentially infinite data sets or streams of data.
+we can even deal with potentially infinite data sets or streams of data - see the
+:ref:`advanced usage <Advanced>` section for more examples.

 .. code-block:: php